 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-EXIM EXPORT-IMPORT BANK OF THE UNITED STATES's score of 36 is higher than 87% of the industry.
+EXIM EXPORT-IMPORT BANK OF THE UNITED STATES's score of 20 is lower than 84% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-EXIM EXPORT-IMPORT BANK OF THE UNITED STATES is not committed to any reduction initiatives we track.
+EXIM EXPORT-IMPORT BANK OF THE UNITED STATES is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.